salarMokhtariL/Diabetes-Prediction/README.md

 ![Pink and Peach Technology LinkedIn Banner (2)](https://github.com/salarMokhtariL/Diabetes-prediction/assets/75142232/6f8f0b5a-41b8-4518-b8df-eec991df8fce)

-This code uses a neural network model trained on clinical data to predict diabetes.
-The model is evaluated using accuracy, precision, recall, and F1 score.
+# Introduction
+This project aims to predict diabetes in individuals using a neural network model.
+The dataset used for training and testing the model is publicly available and contains information about eight medical predictors (e.g., glucose level, age, and blood pressure) and one target variable indicating whether or not the individual has diabetes.

-## Dependencies
+# Dependencies

 This code requires the following dependencies: